happyDomain/happydomain/README.md

 ### Dependencies

-In order to build the happyDNS project, you'll need the following dependencies:
+In order to build the happyDomain project, you'll need the following dependencies:

 * `go` at least version 1.16
 * `nodejs` tested with version 14.4.0